Nitish-G-Hande/Healthcare-Chatbot-using-AI/README.md

 # Healthcare-Chatbot
-A Chatbot based on sklearn where you can give a symptom and it will ask you questions and will tell you the details and give some advice.
+A Chatbot based on sklearn where you can give a symptom and it will ask you questions and will tell you the details and give some advice.In this Project we used Supervised Machine learning which makes use of ** Decision-Tree Classifier ** Algorithm.
 # Procedures to run the program
 ## Run Locally
 ###  For Backend Program